Dun & Bradstreet Scores and Ratings Overview

 Ways to Improve Your Business Credit Scores and Ratings

-One of the best ways to improve your business credit scores and ratings is to pay your bills on time.
+One of the best ways to potentially improve your business credit scores and ratings is to pay your bills on time.
 That might seem very basic, but logically it makes sense: Potential and current customers, lenders, and partners want to know that you’re reliable and credible.
 Most of the business credit scores that these businesses consider reflect whether or not a company pays its bills in full and on time.
 The PAYDEX Score is a good example.

 - company name